 — Publisher’s Weekly DIY CRAFTS BOOKS 2012 round-up

-“Probably the best do-it-yourself and activity book for children I’ve seen.
-The variety of projects is astounding, and it’s modern and appealing to kids and adults.”
+“Probably the best do-it-yourself and activity book for children I’ve seen.”

 — from the blog BOINGBOING